chenjunwen186/grpc-frontend-example/README.md

-# grpc-frontend
+# grpc-frontend-example
-using grpc on the frontend
+Example of using grpc on the frontend